About Us

-Data migration testing is the process of verifying that the data transferred from the current system or the legacy system to the new target system.
-Data Migration is generally performed in any organizations either due to data consolidation, obsolete technology or optimization of the system.
+Data migration testing is the process of verifying that the data is transferred from the current system or the legacy system to the new target system.
+Data Migration is generally performed in any organization either due to data consolidation, obsolete technology, or optimization of the system.

 While performing migration of data from one system to another it is ensured that: